lightning/bolts/05-onchain.md

 HTLC-timeout and HTLC-success transactions are complete transactions with (hopefully!) reasonable fees and must be used directly.

-Otherwise, the use of `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` on the HTLC signatures received from the peer allows HTLC transactions to be combined with other transactions.
+Otherwise, `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` MUST be used on the HTLC signatures received from the peer, as this allows HTLC transactions to be combined with other transactions.
 The local signature MUST use `SIGHASH_ALL`, otherwise anyone can attach additional inputs and outputs to the tx.